sedoski20/chessGame/README.md

 And each piece has your own rule to move on the board.

-There are 3 important situations:
+There are 4 special situations:

 * **Check:** when the king is one unsafe position and can be captured.
 * **Check Mate:** When the king certaily will be captured on the next turn, so the game has finished